The boat shown is 'Kipling' a Birchwood 20 built circa 1970. This is designated as a narrowbeam boat.

 (References: Alex McMullen, Birchwood Marine International, MBM, Jones Boatyard.)

-(Later models can be found on leaflets on the download page or on request to: firstname.lastname@example.org
+(Later models can be found on leaflets on the download page, on the Birchwood.co.uk site or on request to: email@example.com

 The information exchange between Birchwood Marine International Ltd and Birchwood Classics is ongoing.
 For info on new Birchwood Boats and the company's future plans go to the above website.